Registrants who are unable to practice may be granted a Leave of Absence (LOA) from Practice Status.

 Leave of Absence Policy

-Registrants of the College of Vocational Rehabilitation Professionals (the College) may be granted a Leave of Absence (LOA) from Practice Status upon application to the College.
-Types and periods of leave may vary depending on personal circumstance and can be requested initially for up to 12 months.
-The registrant must complete the annual registration renewal each year, be it at practice status or continued leave status.
+Registrants of the College may be granted a Leave of Absence (LOA) from Practice Status upon application.
+Types and periods of leave may vary depending on circumstance and can be requested initially for up to 12 months.
+The Registrant must complete the annual registration renewal each year, be it at practice status or continued leave status.

 Types of Leave

 Types of leave may include those as are commonly defined within provincial and federal laws governing employment LOA’s.
-These may include medical leave, work interruption (employment change / disruption), military service, civic responsibility (i.e. jury duty) and compassionate leave (family care responsibility; bereavement).
-Maternity and paternity leave does not constitute a leave from practicing status.
-Following an employment maternity / paternity leave, a College registrant can apply for up to 6 months’ time of extension for submission of CEU’s.
+These may include medical leave, work interruption, military service, civic responsibility and/or compassionate leave (family care responsibility; bereavement).
+Maternity and paternity leave do not constitute a leave from practicing status.
+Following an employment maternity/paternity leave, a College Registrant can apply for up to 6 months’ time of extension for submission of CEUs.
 There will be no fee assessed for this requested CEU extension request due to a maternity employment leave.
-Request for extension must be received 15 days prior to the CEU submission dates.
+Request for extension must be received 15 days prior to CEU submission dates.
 Approved LOA’s do not change the date or requirements for annual registration maintenance.

 Status While on Leave

-A College registrant granted a LOA is required to maintain Professional Liability Insurance (E&O) throughout the period of leave.
-A registrant on a LOA is encouraged to contact their E&O carrier to discuss change in practice status, as some carriers do have options of coverage for practice interruptions.
-Maintaining the E&O insurance coverage is to ensure that the Registrant is protected from any claim made against an event that occurred prior to the LOA.
-Proof of E&O insurance will required on return to active practice.
+A College Registrant granted a LOA is required to maintain Professional Liability Insurance throughout the period of leave.
+A Registrant on a LOA is encouraged to contact their insurance carrier to discuss change in practice status, as some carriers do have options of coverage for practice interruptions.
+Maintaining the insurance coverage is to ensure that the Registrant is protected from any claim made against an event that occurred prior to the LOA.
+Proof of insurance will required on return to active practice.

 Application for Leave of Absence

-To apply for a LOA, a registrant must complete the online Leave of Absence Application Form, submit appropriate supporting documentation and pay the non-refundable processing fee as listed on the CVRP Fee Schedule.
+To apply for a LOA, a Registrant must complete the online Leave of Absence Application Form, submit appropriate supporting documentation and pay the non-refundable processing fee as listed on the CVRP Fee Schedule.
 The date of the start of the leave and the anticipated end of the leave must be clearly noted on the application form.
-Once application forms are received, reviewed and all applicable fees are paid to the College, the Registrant will receive written confirmation from the College relative to the approval of the application.
+Once the application is received, reviewed and all applicable fees are paid to the College, the Registrant will receive written confirmation from the College relative to the approval of the application.

 Duration of Leave

 Duration of leave is dependent upon the type of LOA requested and circumstance of the Registrant.
-If the leave goes beyond the dates approved by the Registrar, (if return to practice was originally anticipated before the Registrant’s annual renewal date), the Registrant must complete the application for LOA before or on the date of their annual renewal.
+If the leave goes beyond the dates approved, (if return to practice was originally anticipated before the Registrant’s annual renewal date), the Registrant must complete the application for LOA before or on the date of their annual renewal.
 Failure to do so will result in the assessment of registration penalty.

 Maintenance of Continuing Education

-Should LOA exceed three (3) years, reinstatement of the Registrant during the fourth (4) year will require completion and submission of the mandatory number of CEUs (34 Domain and 6 Ethics per 2-year period), along with completion of the CVRP Jurisprudence and Standards of Practice online modules.
+Should LOA exceed 3 years, reinstatement of the Registrant during the 4 year will require completion and submission of the mandatory number of CEUs (34 Domain and 6 Ethics per 2-year period), along with completion of the CVRP Jurisprudence and Standards of Practice online modules.

-Reinstatement of Registrants exceeding four (4) years of leave will require completion of the CVRP Jurisprudence and Standards of Practice modules and re-writing of the CVRP certification examination, and if applicable, the CCVE certification examination.
+Reinstatement of Registrants exceeding 4 years of leave will require completion of the CVRP Jurisprudence and Standards of Practice modules and re-writing of the certification examination.